jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 ---
 # What is Behat?
 - Behavior Driven Development (BDD) Framework For PHP
-- Extends from Test Driven Development (TDD)
-  - Tests first, then Code
+- Extends from Test Driven Development (TDD) - *Tests first, then Code*
 - Based on outcome as it appears to an end-user
+- Tests are written in a human-readable format using a language called Gherkin
 - Writing tests is a shared process between end users and developers
-- Human-readable stories are easily automated

 ???
 - PHP implementation of Cucumber which is a Ruby test framework based on BDD (behavior driven development)